twinfoundation/verifiable-storage/packages/immutable-storage-connector-iota/docs/reference/classes/IotaImmutableStorageConnector.md

 > `readonly` `static` **NAMESPACE**: `string` = `"iota"`

-The namespace supported by the immutable storage connector.
+The namespace supported by the storage connector.

 ***